vistec-AI/thai2nmt/experiments/TBASE.SCB-1M.md

 ### 1. Evaluate models on `scb-mt-en-th-2020` test set.

 The total number of segment pairs is 100,177.

-Note: The first argument indicate the ID of GPU.
-In this case, we train each model on 1 GPU (`GPU_ID`: 0-7).

 #### 1.1 Evaluate models on th→en direction